Living Without A Gallbladder

 Reduce chemical overload on the liver (pre-packaged food, personal care products, lawn products, perfumes, cosmetics, etc.)

 Drink only filtered water - Try to drink 1/2 of your body weight in ounces of water every day.
+I suggest making up one gallon of distilled water with 2-3 tablespoons of raw, organic apple cider vinegar.

 Use a Probiotic - I highly recommend Latero-Flora and/or Primal Defense.